-And so we enter Lammastide, days marked well by a fresh baked crusty loaf and perhaps a pint of ale or a dram or two of whisky.
-Raise your glasses to each other and to me, if you will, and to old John Barleycorn, too.
-Summer is waning, autumn is coming, we are beginning to turn our thoughts toward gathering in.
-There is melancholy to that but warmth as well––warmth in that crusty bread, warmth in those spirits, too, and in the ones we gather to celebrate with.
+And so we enter Lammastide, tonight with Lammas Eve, tomorrow with Lammas proper.
+These days and nights are marked well by simple things made from the grains that are traditionally harvested at Lammas: a fresh baked crusty loaf and perhaps a pint of ale or a dram or two of whisky.
+Indeed, the name Lammas descends from the Old English hlafmaesse, or “loaf mass,” so the idea of loaves of bread celebrating the First of August goes back a very long time, to time immemorial.
+I see no harm in getting a loaf for the occasion from the local baker, rather than baking your own.
+Savor it, crumbs and all.
+And if you take a drink, then please raise your glasses to each other and to me, if you will, and to old John Barleycorn, the grain, personified.
+Summer is waning, autumn is coming, and we begin to turn our thoughts toward gathering in.
+John Barleycorn brings a bit of melancholy but a bit of warmth as well––warmth in his crusty bread, warmth in his spirits, warmth in the ones we gather with to celebrate.
 Happy Lammastide.